ericyoc/synthetic_network_traffic_simulation_poc/README.md

 |       4G     |          15         |          15            |
 |     5G NR    |          15         |          15            |
 |     Total    |          60         |          60            |

-The table provides a clear overview of the simulated traffic flow, including the source and destination IP addresses, ports, and the involvement of the proxy and reverse proxy.

 ## Usefulness